vmware-archive/kubewatch/README.md

 Kubewath: A watcher for Kubernetes

 kubewatch is a Kubernetes watcher that could publishes notification to Slack/hipchat/mattermost/flock channels.
-It watches the culster for resource changes and notifies them through webhooks.
+It watches the cluster for resource changes and notifies them through webhooks.

 supported webhooks: